at0x0ft/IntroductionToProbabilityAndStatisticsReport/README.md

 # Introduction to Probability and Statistics

-Codes for report of Introduction to Probability and Statistics.
+Codes for the report of Introduction to Probability and Statistics.

 ## Notice